Report a concern and what happens next

 How we investigate

-During our site visit we will take photographs and measurements to decide whether any unauthorised works have taken place.
+During our inspection we take photographs and measurements to decide whether any unauthorised works have taken place.
 This helps us decide whether we should take any action and what it should be.

-We will register and acknowledged all concerns within three working days.
-Site visits will be made within 21 days and action decided within 42 days.
+We will register and acknowledge all concerns within three working days.
+Inspections will be made within 21 days and a decision on whether we will take action within 42 days.

-We will provide you with an update on our decision within eight weeks of our acknowledgement and a summary of our actions every eight weeks.
+We will inform you of our decision within eight weeks of your initial report and a summary of our actions every eight weeks.

 Possible outcomes of an investigation